MaxFourie/3D-LiDAR-Mapping-System-/README.md

+TL;DR
+Two servos aim a TF-Mini S LiDAR around a room.
+Arduino reads distance, converts spherical → Cartesian, and ships (x, y, z) over USB.
+A Python script catches the stream and draws the point cloud in Open3D.

 3D LiDAR Scanner

 A DIY spherical-coordinate LiDAR scanner built with an Arduino, two servos, and a TF-Mini S sensor.
 The device sweeps through θ (theta) and φ (phi) angles, measures distance at each point, converts the readings to 3D Cartesian coordinates, and streams them over serial to a Python host program.
 The host renders the resulting point cloud in real time using Open3D.